-Besides the Advent calendar tradition, there is another significant symbol of this season we can’t ignore: the Catholic Advent wreath.
+Besides the Advent calendar tradition, there is another significant symbol of this season we can’t ignore: the Catholic Advent wreath with its four Advent candles.
 In this article, we will answer the most frequently asked questions about this worldwide known custom.

 The Catholic Advent wreath, or Advent crown, is a European custom.
 Although the concept of the Advent wreath originated among German Lutherans in the 16th Century, it’s in the mid-1800s that the modern Advent wreath took shape.
 Its inventor was a German Protestant pastor, who took care of poor orphans in an urban mission in Hamburg.
 During the Adventide of 1839, children at the mission were asking daily if Christmas had arrived, so the pastor came up with the ritual of the Advent wreath.
 He built a large wooden ring made out of an old cartwheel with 20 small red candles, lit on weekdays and Saturdays, and 4 large white candles, on Sundays.
 This custom helped children to be patient, and to understand the meaning of the weeks that led up to Christmas.